2018 Valhalla Fall Invitational Updated Tournament Rules Overview

 Penalties will begin on the whistle to restart play and will be served time and a half (45 sec for a technical and 90 sec for a personal).
 Penalties run with the clock and do not stop, with the exception of at halftime or for a timeout called in a playoff game.
 If penalty time expires during a stoppage in play, the player serving will not release until play restarts.
 Two unsportsmanlike conduct penalties result in an ejection from that game.
 If a player or coach is ejected from the game, they must sit out the following game as well.

-Poke, lift, and downward checks below both players shoulders are the only stick checks allowed at the 2025 level and below!
+Poke, lift, and downward checks below both players’ shoulders are the only stick checks allowed at the 2025 level and below!
 No one handed checks.
 These will be called for slashing.
-One handed checks for the 2024 and older are allowed as long as the contact made is on the stick or gloves of opponent and is not started from behind the head.
+One handed checks for the 2024 and older are allowed as long as the contact made is on the stick or gloves of opponent and are not started from behind the head.

 No take out checks at any level.
 These will be called very tightly.
 All checks/hits must be in control.
 Permissible body contact at the youth level includes legal pushes and defensive positioning.
 A legal push is defined as "exerting pressure after contact is made and is not a violent blow".